microsoft/cobalt/docs/3_NEW_TEMPLATE.md

 ## 3.4 Create and Run a New Template

 *Cobalt Module*s primarily rely on [Terraform Modules](https://www.terraform.io/docs/configuration/modules.html).
 The primary purpose of a Terraform Module as a feature is to encapsulate parts of your potential infrastructure configuration into reusable units.
 Here's a great example of Cobalt's existing [Azure service-plan](./../infra/modules/providers/azure/service-plan/README.md) module.
 It's being reused by several out of the box CIT's.

 | Cobalt Module | Module Anatomy | Cobalt Infrastructure Template Using The Module |
 |----------|----------|----------|
 | Azure service-plan | pending png | pending png |

 The above table demonstrates in a clear way how *Cobalt Infrastructure Templates* reap the natural benefits of the reusability that's offered by *Cobalt Modules*.
-Terraform modules grant *Cobalt modules* this feature.
+This is possible because Terraform modules grant *Cobalt modules* reusability as a feature.
 Let's experience what it's like to create your own *CIT* from scratch by following the below steps:

 ### **Step 1:** Model your planned infrastructure